prchinmay/robot_waiter/README.md

 # robot_waiter

+## Overview

 A path planning and control method is developed for the scenario of a non-holonomic robot serving food in a restaurant.
+The path planning algorithm used is PRM*, where a semi-random point sampling algorithm is used.
+Graph search is performed by the Dijkstra algorithm, after which b-splines is used to smoothen the path.
+By using a pure pursuit model in combination with a PID-controller, the serving robot can follow the trajectory within predefined limits.
+Finally, the results are discussed, commenting on the performance and limitations of the system, followed by future recommendations.
 Take a look at [video](video.mp4) for a quick summary.
 Read the [report](report.pdf) provided for a detailed explanation of mathematics behind the code.

 ## Contributers
 1. Chinmay Polyaramesh		5135125